 As part of the City budget process, the City Council will decide on the amount of funds appropriate for employee pay.
-Full-time regular employees may be eligible for an exceeds expectation lump merit of up to 4% annually subject to budget constraints and revenue availability.
+Full-time regular employees may be eligible for an exceeds expectations lump merit of up to 7% annually subject to performance, budget constraints and revenue availability.

-Each employee who achieves all the goals identified for his/her position in the previous performance review will be eligible to receive a percentage of salary increase up to 5% per six month period until such time they reach working level.
+Each employee who achieves all the goals identified for his/her position in the previous performance review will be eligible to receive a percentage of salary increase up to 5% per twelve month period until such time they reach working level.
 In addition, an employee exceeding his/her performance goals may receive a lump merit up to the annual percentage while an employee who has been performing at or below competency levels may receive no lump merit.
+Employees who consistently demonstrate excellence in job duties and standards and exceed expectations in all other areas of their performance evaluations for two consecutive years may be eligible for pay increases beyond working level to the grade maximum, up to 5% per twelve month period.